Learning Objectives

 By the end of these lessons, students should be able to:

-- describe bubble sort and insertion sort algorithm and ways to optimise it.
+- Describe bubble sort and insertion sort algorithms and ways to optimise it.

 Week 2: Analysing Programs